 “But don’t we all have problems?
 I have LOADS of problems myself!!”

 Thankfully students would usually laugh out loud when they hear my response.
 Thank you for being so forbearing and easily amused.
 My point in saying that though, is not to tell YOU about MY problems (which would be a textbook no no for counsellors to do) but to illustrate the irony in the statement that students make about how if they talk to a counsellor it would be admitting that they have a problem.
 Because the truth of the matter is, life is hardly a bed of roses.
 Pretty far from it.
-We all go through life fraught with difficulties and problems – issues with friends, issues with not having friends, issues with loved ones, with family, with not knowing what the future holds and occasionally freaking out about it, with self-esteem, with weight, with emotions that occasionally go into a swiftly downward spiraling vortex etc etc etc. A grand majority of the time, we adeptly deal with it on our own or with the help of friends and family, we suck it up, take a breath and the problem comes and goes, new problems present itself, we take another breath and the cycles goes on.
+We all go through life fraught with difficulties and problems – issues with friends, issues with not having friends, issues with loved ones, with family, with not knowing what the future holds and occasionally freaking out about it, with self-esteem, with weight, with emotions that occasionally go into a swiftly downward spiraling vortex etc etc etc. A grand majority of the time, we adeptly deal with it on our own or with the help of friends and family, we suck it up, take a breath and the problem comes and goes, new problems present itself, we take another breath.
+Repeat all of the above.
 That’s life, really.

 So the whole concept of ‘admitting to a problem’, is sorta like an ostrich that plants its head into the soil at the first sign of trouble and pretend that everything is a-okay because now that trouble is literally out of sight.
 So what I’ll really like to say is